bruceravel/demeter/documents/Athena/_sources/import/columns.txt

 ----------------------------

 To import a data file, select :menuselection:`File --> Import data` or type :button:`Control`-:button:`o`.
-Alternately, you can drag one or more data files from your computer's file manager and drop them onto the group list.
+Alternately, you can :mark:`drag,..` drag one or more data files from your computer's file manager and drop them onto the group list.
 A file selection dialog opens.
 On my Linux computer, it looks like this:

 .. _fig-importfiledialog:
 .. figure:: ../../_images/import_filedialog.png